-We use an integration product called Segment.
+We use an integration platform called Segment.
 It enables us to pass information between all of our favorite tools so we don’t have to compromise on quality, in favor of integration.
 So your next question will likely be, “But what about all those cool tools that don’t integrate with Segment?”

 We have an answer to that as well.
 We’ve built a custom Zapier app that allows us to connect any Zapier-enabled tool to Segment.
 Check it out here, and request an invitation to our private Zapier app.